If they’re staying home alone, equip your children with this information for their safety.

 Fire hazards, storms and more

-Teach your child about fire hazards, including those regarding cooking, and make sure he or she knows how to escape in the event of a fire.
+Teach your child about fire hazards, including those regarding cooking, and how to escape in the event of a fire.
 Your child should also know where to go if there is a severe weather warning.
 Remember that the occasional minor mishap is likely to occur.
 Talk to your child about how to stop a toilet from overflowing and how to keep Fido safe.
-The Centers for Disease Control and Prevention has printable cards to place around the house.

 Make sure your child knows how to set and turn off the alarm system when coming and going, and how to keep it set while home.